• Skip to primary navigation

 For most people interested in working in the cybersecurity sector a bachelor’s degree is the minimum level of education necessary to secure a good job.

-Cybersecurity Bachelor’s Programs in Connecticut
+Cybersecurity master’s degrees in Connecticut

 A master’s degree makes it easier to find work and employees with a master’s typically earn a higher salary than those with a bachelor’s.